akabhowmick/recipe-sharing-app-2.0/README.md

    Enable users to update or delete their profiles, giving them the ability to manage their presence on the platform.

-2. Filters and Search Bar:

-   Users will be able to filter and search for specific recipes, and toggle between their saved recipes and all recipes.

-3. Reviews for each recipe
+2. Reviews for each recipe